 Yep, just like that you will have a platform.
 But you gotta work that platform and work it good!
 Notice how my tone now turns to mockery.

 But what about Google+ you might say?
-I’ve also amassed a growing circle of Authors and Bloggers there.
-I’ve yet to get involved with Triberr, Networked Blogs, SheWrites, BlogHer, The Independent Author Network, or countless other communities.
-And what about FourSquare, Digg, and Reddit?
-You got me.
-I’ve yet to go there.
+Maybe you’ve amassed a growing circle of Authors and Bloggers there.
+Or perhaps you’ve became involved with Triberr, Networked Blogs, SheWrites, BlogHer, The Independent Author Network, or countless other communities.
+And what about Instagram, Pinterest, FourSquare, Digg, and Reddit?
+You got me on Reddit.
+I tried it but got booted for spamming.

-You might as well throw in a YouTube account while you’re at it because apparently book trailers are an author essential.
+Oh, and establish a YouTube account while you’re at it because apparently book trailers are an author essential.
 Helpful pointer: don’t make a trailer unless you hire someone or have the skills for it not to scream amateur attempt.
+And for the love of brevity, any three-minute book trailer is a snoozefest.

-While you’re at it, make sure you’re checking that Klout score and giving Klout to others as if you’re life depended on it!
+While you’re at it, make sure you’re checking your Google analytics account and fretting over your site speed as if your life depended on it!

-Some days I wonder where it all ends.
-Will I ever feel my author platform building duties are complete?
+On many days, you probably wonder where it all ends.
+Will you ever feel your author platform building duties are complete?
 Here is where self-control comes into play.
 Decide how much time you can devote to the task and stick with it.
 Building that author-platform takes perseverance.
 Like learning anything new, the road can be bumpy at first.
 Don’t give up.
+You can do it!

 And just as you feel overwhelmed, you can attempt to start scheduling your online presence with the likes of Buffer, HootSuite, and TweetDeck.
 Oh yeah, and somewhere in there you have to finish writing your novel.
 Don’t despair.
 Little by little it will all fall into place.